alvarobartt/wandbfsspec/README.md

 Some more notes on how to actually use `wandb`'s artifact store at https://docs.wandb.ai/guides/artifacts.

-Once that's done, we'll fill a PR in https://github.com/fsspec/filesystem_spec, so as to register both protocols supported by `wandbfsspec`: `wandbfs` and `wandbas`.

 ## 🚸 Usage

 Here's an example on how to locate and open a file: